 [pronounced: Aar-like the letter, “R” -av, rhymes with “love,” emphasis on the first syllable; Sun-, like “soon,” -dar-rhymes with “far,” -esh, like “fresh”]

 Aarav is a visual arts educator committed to activating student voice and honoring personal experience through creative practice.
-He has taught at both middle and high school levels, has been involved with LGBT and arts focused youth and community development organizations, and facilitates professional development focused on developing culturally responsive, social and racial justice art curricula.
+He has taught at both middle and high school levels and has been involved with LGBT and arts focused youth and community development organizations.
 Aarav believes in the importance of reflecting on our own personal, educational and professional experiences to build awareness of our roles and impact as educators, and to build connection and understanding with the youth populations we serve.
 Aarav is South Asian, second gen in the United States.
-He lives in Providence, Rhode Island with his partner and two kids.
+He lives in New England with his partner and two kids.

 Alice Grimm (she/her) is currently located in Oakland, CA. Alice grew up in Wellesley, MA and Amherst, NH and is in her 7th year living in the East Bay.
 Alice is currently a math teacher at Lick-Wilmerding High School, a private college prep school located in San Francisco, CA. Before that she was a math teacher at Deerfield Academy, a private New England boarding school.
 She got into teaching as a means of political action that felt sustainable for her, and her work with wealthy predominately white institutions has been interesting.
 Ask her about Deerfield.
 She believes in community as the unit of transformation, and feels a fierce need to build and participate in community.